-Since I started working as Cabin Crew at British Airways nearly a year ago (how has it gone so quick) I have been asked so many questions not just about travel but about flying in general, primarily how to make the most out of it.
-It’s fantastic to travel it’s a true love of mine, there are so many places out there but of course there a long plane ride away.
-Doing the job I do I’ve been lucky to see & experience the benefits of travelling in all classes from Economy to First & yes I’m sure we all would love to travel in First Class but I for one don’t have extra amount of cash in the bank.
+Working as Cabin Crew at British Airways I have been asked so many questions not just about travel but about flying in general, primarily how to make the most out of it.
+It’s fantastic to travel, there are so many places out there but of course there a plane ride away.
+Doing the job I do I’ve been lucky to see & experience the benefits of travelling in all classes, an yes I’m sure we all would love to travel in First Class every time but I for one don’t have extra amount of cash in the bank.

 How To Get The Best Out Of Your Ticket:

 Reserve your seat, I can’t recommend it enough.
-It can happen that if there are 2 of you on your booking, your seats may be separate & that’s not something you want on a long haul.
+It can happen that if there are 2 of you on your booking & your seats may be separate.
 Use sites such as SeatGuru, to show you the layout of the plane & secure your seat.
-Sitting at an emergency exit row gives you extra leg room, so can sitting at the bulk head but this is also where families with babies will be placed so if your wanting a quieter flight then maybe also avoid this area.
+An emergency exit row gives you extra leg room, so can sitting at the bulk head but this is where families with babies will be placed so if your wanting a quieter flight then maybe also avoid this area.

-If your thinking of upgrading, then the last stage you can do this is at the airport, a lot of airlines will not let you do this on the plane as they cannot take any payments, so once your on the plane it’s too late.
+If your thinking of upgrading, then the last stage you can do this is at the airport, airlines will not let you do this on the plane as they cannot take any payments.

 What To Wear: